Convert List of String to a String array in Java

 [NYC, New Delhi]

-3. Arrays.copyOf()
+3. Using Arrays.copyOf() method

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 |

-import java.util.Arrays; import java.util.List; class ListUtil { // convert list of string to array of string in Java public static void main(String[] args) { List<String> list = Arrays.asList("NYC", "New Delhi"); String[] array = Arrays.copyOf(list.toArray(), list.size(), String[].class); System.out.println(Arrays.toString(array)); } } |
+import java.util.Arrays; import java.util.List; class Main { // convert a list of strings to a string array in Java public static void main(String[] args) { List<String> list = Arrays.asList("NYC", "New Delhi"); String[] array = Arrays.copyOf(list.toArray(), list.size(), String[].class); System.out.println(Arrays.toString(array)); } } |

 Output: